UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi/README.md

 ## Detail operations
    if you want to know the detail operations, please see the following user guide:
   ### Note:
+  Before you start this user guide, make sure your network connection is working.
+  If you use our SD card with our UCTRONICS Smart Robot Car firmware, you can skip some steps and directly go to step 5.

+### Note:
 * Before you start this user guide, make sure your network connection is working.
 * If you use our SD card with our UCTRONICS Smart Robot Car firmware, you can skip some steps and directly go to step 5.